 Being accused of assault is a very serious situation.
 Whether you are accused of simple assault, aggravated assault, or domestic violence, the outcome could leave levy serious consequences on your future.
 You should contact an experienced assault charges attorney to discuss your options.
 Attorneys at SMT Legal will approach your case with compassion and without judgment.
 Whatever the details, we will work with you to gather your side of the story and decide what the best way to proceed is.

 There are many forms of assault charges in Pennsylvania.
 The three most common forms are simple assault, aggravated assault, and domestic violence charges.
 Each requires its own unique elements to be present and each has a range of potential consequences.

-Simple assault charges have the most wide range of potential charges.
+Simple assault charges have the widest range of potential charges.
 In order to be charged with simple assault, one of four basic elements must be in play.
 You must be found to have tried or recklessly, knowingly, attempted to cause harm to a person.
-You could also be charged with simple assault if negligence with a deadly weapon, regardless of intent, lead to another person’s injures.
+You could also be charged with simple assault if negligence with a deadly weapon, regardless of intent, leads to another person’s injuries.